Product added to cart

 The Basics of BCAAs

 The BCAAs are made up of three essential amino acids, leucine, isoleucine, and valine.
-They are essential because the body is unable to make them out of other amino acids, meaning they must be ingested through food or supplements.
+They are essential because the body is unable to make them out of other amino acids.
+You must get them through food or supplements.
 The BCAAs make up 40 percent of the daily requirement of all nine essential amino acids, indicating their importance.

-The BCAAs are found in foods containing protein, with the highest concentrations in chicken, beef, salmon, eggs, and whey protein.
-They can also be supplemented, which can be useful for athletes because free form BCAAs bypass the liver and gut tissue and go directly to the blood stream.
+The BCAAs are found in foods containing protein.
+The highest concentrations are in chicken, beef, salmon, eggs, and whey protein.
+Supplementing BCAAs can be useful for athletes because free form BCAAs have the benefit of bypassing the liver and gut tissue so that they go directly to the blood stream.